neurogeriatricskiel/KielMAT/README.md

 -   Gait sequence detection (GSD)
 -   Inital contact detection (ICD)
 -   Physical activity monitoring (PAM)
--   Postrual transition detection (STSD)
+-   Postrual transition detection (SSD)
 -   More to follow ...

 The idea is that various motion data can be loaded into our dedicated dataclass which rely on principles from the [Motion-BIDS](https://bids-specification.readthedocs.io/en/latest/modality-specific-files/motion.html) standard.